-It is formed with the auxiliary to be + going + the infinitive of the main verb.
-As the name implies, it is used to talk about the general intention to do something without having planned anything yet.
+Try to make your resolutions a real challenge.
+When something is very easy to obtain, it’s no longer a resolution.
+It’s more like another task to complete.
+In this case, we recommend using the future intentional (going to).
+This is formed using the auxiliary to be + going to + the infinitive of the main verb.
+As the name implies, it’s used to talk about a general intention to do something, without having planned anything yet:

 I am going to study very seriously next year.